TwBurn/cdi-docs/cdisys.md

     res;                /* FCT resolution */
 ```

 `dc_crfct()` creates a field control table (FCT) and returns an FCT identifier.
-The FCT contains the instructions which the display control hardware for the specified plane (`planeno`) will execute during the vertical retrace period. `fct1en` specifies the number of instructions for the FCT.
+The FCT contains the instructions which the display control hardware for the specified plane (`planeno`) will execute during the vertical retrace period. `fctlen` specifies the number of instructions for the FCT.

 If `res` is 0, the FCT will be created for a low resolution display.